promoweb/sass-jade-made-simple/README.md

 ![Project Preview](preview.jpg)

-Example code for using Gulp, Sass and Jade in web development.
+An example of how to use Gulp, Sass and Jade in web development.

 # Installation